-CAD Drawing Software & Apps | Free Tutorials & Resources | Autodesk
+CAD drawing software & apps | Free tutorials & resources | Autodesk

 CAD drawing software like AutoCAD provides many advantages including:

-AutoCAD makes rendering a drawing easy with a range of standard rendering presets.
-Rendering involves rasterizing an image with 3D objects, lighting, and shadows within the scene for a photo-realistic look.
-Learn how to render a CAD drawing and about the rendering workflow.

-CAD drawings are used for architectural designs (US site), building plans, products, mechanical drawings, technical drawings, and more.
+CAD drawings are used for architectural designs, building plans, products, mechanical drawings, technical drawings and more.
 AutoCAD replaces manual drafting and streamlines the entire design process, from concepting to construction or assembly.

 CAD drawings can become large and take up valuable tech resources.
 There is a simple workflow you can follow to reduce the file size of a CAD drawing in AutoCAD.
 You can also reduce the 3D elements in a CAD drawing to reduce its size.

-AutoCAD web app (US site) makes it easy to edit, create, share, and view CAD drawings in a web browser on any computer.
-The AutoCAD mobile app (US site) allows you to access drawings and draft, edit, markup, and more from your mobile device in the field or outside the office.
+The AutoCAD web app makes it easy to edit, create, share and view CAD drawings in a web browser on any computer.
+The AutoCAD mobile app allows you to access drawings and draft, edit, mark up and more from your mobile device in the field or outside the office.